Section 1. Concerning Council Member Duties

 Section 4.
 Rules of Order

-Robert's Rules of Order Revised will govern the meetings of the Council to the extent that they do not conflict with these bylaws.
+Robert's Rules of Order Newly Revised, 11th ed., will govern the meetings of the Council to the extent that they do not conflict with these bylaws.
+The chair may, in their discretion, establish time limitations, call members to order, and take other actions intended to further the work of the Council during a meeting.

 Section 1.
 Notice of Vacancy; Recruitment

-Whenever a vacancy to be filled by appointment exists, or is about to occur, in any supreme court, court of appeals, superior court, or district court of this state, or in the office of public defender, the Council, by mail or by such other publication means as may be appropriate, shall notify all active members of the Alaska Bar Association of the vacancy, and shall invite applications from qualified judges or other members of the bar of this state for consideration by the Council for recommendation to the governor.
+Whenever a vacancy to be filled by appointment exists, or is about to occur, in any supreme court, court of appeals, superior court, or district court of this state, or in the office of public defender, the Council, by mail or by such other publication means as may be appropriate, shall notify all active members of the Alaska Bar Association of the vacancy, and shall invite applications from qualified judges or other members of the bar of this state for consideration by the Council for nomination to the governor.
 Council members may also encourage persons believed by such members to possess the requisite qualifications for judicial or public defender office to submit their applications for consideration and may cooperate with judicial selection committees of the state or local bar associations or of such other organizations as may be appropriate in the identification and recruitment of potential candidates.
+If a Council member encourages a person to apply, in no circumstance shall a Council member make any representation regarding an applicant’s future chances of nomination, or an individual Council member’s or any other Council member’s intentions regarding future votes.
+A Council member shall disclose to the Council that they have encouraged an applicant to apply when that applicant is first considered by the Council.

 Section 2.
 Application Procedure

-Each applicant for a judicial or chief public defender position shall obtain and complete an application for appointment provided by the Council and shall comply with all the requirements therein.
-Such application may request such information as deemed appropriate to a determination of qualification for office, including but not limited to the following: family and marital history; bar and/or judicial discipline history; criminal record; involvement as a party in litigation; credit history; physical and mental condition and history; community activities; academic and employment history; military record; and representative clientele.
+Each applicant for a judicial or the public defender position shall obtain and complete an application for appointment provided by the Council and shall comply with all the requirements therein.
+Such application may request such information as deemed appropriate to a determination of qualification for office, including but not limited to the following: family and marital history for the purpose of identifying possible conflicts of interest; bar and/or judicial discipline history; criminal record; involvement as a party in litigation; credit history; physical and mental ability to perform the duties of the office; community activities; academic and employment history; legal and litigation experience; military record; representative clientele; and possible conflicts of interest.

 Section 3.
 Evaluation and Investigation of Applicants' Qualifications.